 Wandering what to do in Costa Rica?
 This beautiful lush land of nature and wildlife!
 Fruitful jungles, stunning volcanoes, a strong focus on eco tourism, amazing surfing, adrenaline fuelled white rafting, scuba diving, 1000 miles of coastline and the cutest sloths you’ll ever see.
 I gotta get to Costa Rica!
 Love Teacake ♥

-2016 marks the 100 year anniversary of the National Parks Services’ inception in the USA!
-Yellowstone National Park has been our single most unique and exciting natural experience.
-The bizarre geological formations transported us to a completely different planet.
+Yellowstone National Park is one hell of a natural experience.
+The bizarre geological formations will transport you to a completely different planet.
 Walking amongst active geysers, watching cave mouths breath like dragons and trekking along thriving wildlife is a thrill worth repeating.
 Save yourself a hefty sum visiting many parks by investing $80 in a year National Park pass.
 It covers entrance fees for everyone in your vehicle!
-Check out Wisdom Trails and their Instagram and Facebook.

 I’m dreaming of completing the famous Arctic Circle Trail from Kangerlussuaq to Sisimiut on the west coast of Greenland.
 180 km long and crossing through pristine wilderness, there’s no civilisation whatsoever on the way.
 You have to be fully equipped with the best times to visit between June and September.
 Besides trekking, Greenland offers unique and mesmerising scenery with stunning glaciers and huge floating icebergs.
 You can see eagles, reindeer herds, seals and sledge dogs too!
 Theresa from Travel Woman.
 Check out her Facebook ♥ Instagram.